• Skip to primary navigation

 • Kheer can be served hot, warm, or chilled.
 Phirni is always served chilled.
 That's why it's considered a great summer dessert and is mainly made during summer festivals of India like Holi and Eid.

-• While cooking the phirni, ensure to stir it continuously for at least initial 8-10 minutes.
-After that also keep stirring after every 1-2 minutes otherwise you will get lumps in it.
+• While cooking the phirni, ensure to stir it continuously for at least an initial 8-10 minutes.
+Then keep stirring every 1-2 minutes otherwise you will get lumps in it.

 • Traditionally this dessert is set in clay bowls.
 In the older days when there were no refrigerators, clay pots were used to keep it chilled.
 Also, the clay pots absorb all the excess moisture from phirni giving it a very nice texture and firmness.
 This pudding also gets a delicious subtle earthy taste if served in clay pots.
 However, if you could not find clay pots, use normal pudding bowls, the phirni will still be delicious.